TurtleP/tagscraper/README.md

 ## Example Output

-This was created from m4a files from iTunes.
+This was created with m4a files from iTunes.
 According to pytaglib, it should support other formats, including: FLAC, MPC, Speex, WavPack, TrueAudio, WAV, AIFF, mp4 and ASF files.

 ```
 Bastille